Share

 When should you use CC in email?

-• If you want all recipients to see who else has received the email.
+• You want recipients to know who else has received the email.
+This is often important in formal or business communication.

 When should you use BCC in email?